Curriculum for Biomedical Engineering

 To obtain the MSc degree in Biomedical Engineering, the student must fulfil the following requirements:

-• Have passed Programme specific courses adding up to at least 55 ECTS
+• Have passed Programme-specific courses adding up to at least 50 ECTS including the mandatory courses

 • Have passed a sufficient number of Elective courses to bring the total number of ECTS of the entire study to 120 ECTS